NIVA-Denmark/ambiR/paper/paper.md

 # Statement of need

-R is used widely by researchers in biological and environmental sciences.
+R is widely used by researchers in biological and environmental sciences.
-`ambiR` will allow students and researchers to incorporate AMBI and M-AMBI calculations directly in an R workflow.The motivation for creating the `ambiR` package began with attempts to calculate DKI in an R workflow.
-DKI (Dansk Kvalitetsindeks) is a Danish benthic biotic index which essentially adjusts the AMBI index to regions where relatively lower species diversity in pristine conditions might be expected, for example where salinity levels are lower [@carstensen_development_2014].
+`ambiR` will allow students and researchers to incorporate AMBI and M-AMBI calculations directly in an R workflow.The motivation for creating the `ambiR` package began with attempts to calculate DKI in using R. DKI (Dansk Kvalitetsindeks) is a Danish benthic biotic index which essentially adjusts the AMBI index for regions where relatively lower species diversity in pristine conditions might be expected, for example where salinity levels are lower [@carstensen_development_2014].
 To calculate DKI, one must first calculate AMBI.
-With the exception of the actual AMBI calculations, all other steps from input data to performing analyses and plotting results could be carried out in R. To calculate AMBI, observations have to be exported from R, imported to the AMBI program and the results exported before being imported to R. The AMBI index is already a well-established assessment methodology for assessing ecological status [@borja_forever_2019] and the authors expect that the ease with which the package allows users to reproduce AMBI calculations in R will lead to a wide uptake.
-This will also improve reproducibility of analyses which include AMBI calculations.
+With the exception of the actual AMBI calculations, all other steps from reading input data to performing analyses and plotting results could be carried out in
+R. To calculate AMBI, observations have to be exported from R and then imported to the AMBI program.
+Here calculations are run before results are exported from AMBI and  imported back to R. The AMBI index is already a well-established methodology for assessing ecological status [@borja_forever_2019] and the authors expect that the ease with which the package allows users to perform AMBI calculations without leaving R will lead to a wide uptake.
+This will also facilitate improved reproducibility of analyses which include AMBI calculations.

 # Features